philamp/caligrail/README.md

 - use import.py -> use it with `calibre-debug -e` inside the container (TODO)

-## Bonuses
+## TODOs

-### configure Kobotouch to create Collections

-- configure an automatic collection in kobotouch ...
+- TODO configure an automatic collection in kobotouch ...

-### Configure readlist addon to automatically sync based on criterias
+- TODO addon to auto put books in kobo based on criterias
+- TODO install cron for import script
+- TODO start stop docker to avoid any ambiguity